cloudmesh/cloudmesh-cc/docs/source/cloudmask.md

 The workflow iterates through the five GPUs available on Rivanna— A100, V100, P100, RTX2080, and K80— and runs the program three times on each GPU.
-Each run trains the model with either 10, 30, or 50 epochs.
+Each run trains the model with 10, 30, and 50 epochs for benchmarking.

 Upon completing a run, the logs and benchmarks of the program can be found in the target folder: